Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-big-o.md

 As our first data structure, lists can have a big impact on the time and space efficiency of our applications.
 Lists allow us to pass arbitrary amounts of data into our functions so it becomes very important to learn to predict how our algorithms behave as the size of the input lists grow.

-## Goals
+## Learning Goals

-- Explain how lists can impact time and space complexity
+- Explain how lists can impact time and space complexity.
 - Accurately predict the time and space complexity of a function involving lists.

 ## Time Complexity